 The goal of the Water Quality Division is to protect the surface and groundwater resources in Nebraska.
-This chapter describes the major programs that the Water Quality Division administers.
+This chapter describes the programs administered by the Water Quality Division, including: petroleum remediation programs, agriculture programs, surface water and groundwater monitoring and assessment programs, wastewater permitting and certification programs, and financial assistance programs.